Fixing HDR Ghosting with Photomatix Pro

 Earlier this year I highlighted some of my New York photos from last fall, in showing how to use Photomatix Pro to create realistic HDR images.
 One of the photos I stumbled upon had an American flag front and center.
 It was a windy day, and the flag was moving.

-By utilizing Photomatix Pro, you can fix the ghosting in your HDR image, creating a sharp look for what would have otherwise been a blurry mess.
+By utilizing the newly-released Photomatix Pro 6, you can fix the ghosting in your HDR image, creating a sharp look for what would have otherwise been a blurry mess.

 Remove Ghosts with Photomatix Pro